SavioNicodemos/laravel-auto-swagger/README.md

 ## About

-This package is heavily inspired by the [darki73/laravel-swagger](https://github.com/darki73/laravel-swagger) and [kevupton/laravel-swagger](https://github.com/kevupton/laravel-swagger).
+This package is heavily inspired by the [Mezatsong/laravel-swagger-docs](https://github.com/Mezatsong/laravel-swagger-docs).

-Usage is pretty similar to the [mtrajano/laravel-swagger](https://github.com/mtrajano/laravel-swagger) with the difference being:
+The set of functions that this package has are included:

-1. OAS3 support
+1. OAS3 support (with constant verifications to ensure syntax and compatibility)
 1. Custom decorators
 1. Custom responses
 1. Custom Schemas